-Taste is a matter of taste, so you may not enjoy my food as much as I do, but I’ve grown confident enough in it to invite people more and more, including for business meetings and podcasts, including c-suite officers and directors at publicly traded companies.
-Come to think of it, they may have walk-in closets bigger than my apartment.
+Taste is a matter of taste, so you may not enjoy my food as much as I do, but I’ve grown confident enough in it to invite people more, including for business meetings and podcasts, including a Nobel laureate, titans of industry, and more.
+Some probably have walk-in closets bigger than my apartment.

 When Josh first invited me over for stew, I didn’t jump at the opportunity.
 I recall thinking that a quickly prepared meal of some legumes and fresh vegetables heated in a pressure cooker would at best be bland.
 After decades of consuming processed and improperly cooked vegetables that needed seasoning with plenty of salt, spices and fats, I didn’t appreciate how much natural flavor could be found in the garden.
 Josh skillfully mixed lentils with fresh farm vegetables, and whipped up a superb meal that excited the palate.
 The fact that it was the healthiest meal I’ve eaten all year is secondary to the more remarkable point, which is that it was one of the tastiest meals I’ve enjoyed in recent memory!